2006 United States Senate election in New York: Candidates

-Lester "Beetlejuice" Green (Wack Pack)- Green made an announcement via video for the "2008 New York Senate Election," though there were no Senate elections in New York in 2008.
-The announcement video listed his stances on abortion and tax cuts.
+Lester "Beetlejuice" Green, a frequent guest on The Howard Stern Show announced a mock campaign via video for the "2008 New York Senate Election," though there was no Senate election in New York in 2008.
+His announcement video listed his stances on abortion and tax cuts.
 Green was not listed on any ballot.

 Campaign

 Clinton spent $36 million for her re-election, more than any other candidate for Senate in the 2006 elections.

 Polls during the campaign generally showed Clinton with a 20-point lead or better over Spencer, with none of the third-party candidates — Hawkins, Bill Van Auken of the Socialist Equality Party, and Jeff Russell of the Libertarian Party — showing strength.

 On November 7, 2006, Clinton won easily, garnering 67% of the vote to Spencer's 31%.